NaamaBarIlan/data-structures-and-algorithms/Challenges/ReverseString/README.md

 }

-*[This article](https://www.c-sharpcorner.com/UploadFile/19b1bd/reverse-a-string-in-different-ways-using-C-Sharp/) was used to help me understand the Array reverse method.
+*[This article](https://www.c-sharpcorner.com/UploadFile/19b1bd/reverse-a-string-in-different-ways-using-C-Sharp/) was used to help clarify the Array reverse method.